kbturk/ChatGPTAOC/README.md

 ## Hello and Welcome to ~~Are you smarter than a 5th grader~~ I mean, Are you smarter than ChatGPT?

-This year for AOC, I will be running the Advent of Code puzzles through GPT, racing a human to see who can ~~complete the puzzle first~~ complete the daily puzzle.
+This year for AOC, I will be running the Advent of Code puzzles through ChatGPT, racing a human to see who can ~~complete the puzzle first~~ complete the daily puzzle.
 So far:
       Puzzle Completed:
 Day 1 ✅✅